cibseven-community-hub/cibseven-keycloak/examples/run/README.md

-# Installation on Camunda Platform Run
+# Installation on CIB seven Run
-This document describes the installation of the **Keycloak Camunda Identity Provider Plugin** on a the [Camunda BPM Run](https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-run/) distribution.
+This document describes the installation of the **Keycloak CIB seven Identity Provider Plugin** on a the [CIB seven Run](https://docs.cibseven.org/manual/latest/user-guide/cibseven-run/) distribution.

 ## Install the Keycloak Identity Provider Plugin

-In order to install the Keycloak Identity Provider Plugin you have to download the library ``camunda-platform-7-keycloak-run-x.y.z.jar`` and copy it to ``$CAMUNDA_BPM_RUN_ROOT/configuration/userlib``.
+In order to install the Keycloak Identity Provider Plugin you have to download the library ``cibseven-keycloak-run-x.y.z.jar`` and copy it to ``$CIBSEVEN_BPM_RUN_ROOT/configuration/userlib``.

 Please be aware that you must use the provided ``*-run-x.y.z.jar`` (fat jar, packaged with the "**-run**" extension) including transitive dependencies.
-The additional library is available since version ``2.0.0`` and can be found e.g. on [Maven Central](https://search.maven.org/search?q=g:org.camunda.bpm.extension%20AND%20a:camunda-platform-7-keycloak-run).
+The additional library is available since version ``2.0.0`` and can be found e.g. on [Maven Central](https://search.maven.org/search?q=g:org.cibseven.bpm.extension%20AND%20a:cibseven-keycloak-run).

 For the records - included dependencies are: